 Prof. Speranza earned her master's degree in applied mathematics and her advanced degree in applied mathematics from the University of Milan.

 Simon Dunstall is the President of the Australian Society for Operations Research.
-He leads the Decision Sciences program in CSIRO’s Data61 business unit, which aims to promote a flourishing national ecosystem of researchers, developers and innovators in digital technologies and data-driven businesses.
+He is a Principal Research Scientist and a Deputy Research Director at CSIRO Data61, which aims to promote a flourishing national ecosystem of researchers, developers and innovators in digital technologies and data-driven businesses.
 The Decision Sciences program has 110 staff and a much larger network of collaborators, and has foci including social media analytics, information systems engineering, natural hazard risk modelling, and finance and superannuation research.

 Dr. Dunstall is a researcher in analytics and optimisation.
-His recent work includes the development of infrastructure network planning systems and the development of methods for quantifying and managing the bushfire-related risks posed by powerlines in Australia.
+His most recent work includes the development of infrastructure network planning systems for transport and electricity systems, the application of optimisation and real options methods to decisions in ecology and energy management, and the development and application of methods for quantifying and managing bushfire/wildfire risks.